 Mary Delli Quadri présentera la conférence « Survol de l’assurance : le rôle et l’importance de l’assurance dans le domaine de la construction » lors de la deuxième édition du Colloque juridique de la Corporation des maîtres mécaniciens en tuyauterie du Québec...

 Chris Blom presents at the “14th Annual Update: Person Injury Law and Practice”

-Chris Blom presents at the “14th Annual Update: Person Injury Law and Practice” hosted at the Osgoode Professional Development Centre in Toronto on November 7, 2018.
+Chris Blom presents at the “14th Annual Update: Person Injury Law and Practice” on the topic of “Advancing/Defending Concussion Claims”, hosted at the Osgoode Professional Development Centre in Toronto on November 7, 2018.

 Nawaz Tahir speaks at IncentiveWorks National Convention